 Proving that a will was procured by the undue influence of another can sometimes be difficult.
-Often, this type of conduct occurs in secret, away from the watchful eyes of family and loved ones and involves the victimization of an elderly, ill person at the hands of someone he or she trusts.
-Florida law recognizes this realty and the legislature has provided a means by which plaintiffs may not only prove undue influence, but also shift the burden of proof so that that defendant must offer his own evidence.
+Often, this type of conduct occurs in secret, away from the watchful eyes of family and loved ones, and involves the victimization of an elderly, ill person at the hands of someone he or she trusts.
+Florida law recognizes this reality and the legislature has provided a means by which plaintiffs may not only prove undue influence but also shift the burden of proof so that that defendant must offer his own evidence.

 Fla.
 Stat. §733.107 provides that, when contesting the validity of a will, the burden of proof shifts.
 First, the proponent of the will, i.e. the defendant, must establish that the will was properly executed.
 If the defendant initially proves that the Will was signed and properly witnessed, then the burden to prove undue influence shifts to the plaintiff.
 Fla.
 Stat. § 733.107 recognizes that a presumption of undue influence should apply against those in positions of trust, such as a fiduciary, actively procure a will for their own benefit.